“The Greatest Sanctuary”

 Not so the mortal eye, my friend–they who dilate

 Earthly limitations know the truth–they violate

-The the borders of the pupil to include the accents of the dream.
+The borders of the pupil to occlude accents from a dream.
 The flow

-Couples with the muse, crowns cosmic winds of aromatic lustre in the ether,
+Couples with the muse, crown a cosmic wind of aromatic lustre in the ether,

-Clouds–the afterthought of action forged in fires of hubris–either
+A cloud—a simple afterthought of action forged in fires of hubris–either,

-Lust or fear, the pilots in the paths of all dust: and both are witnesses.
+Lust or fear, pilots in the path of all dust: both are witnesses.
 Tethered

 Wonders, perceptions of the lens, veined, suited in appearance; perceptions

 Of an ancient mountain’s bile or gleaned from its seed, diamonds from the sun

 Are death to those who negate.
 Just so, say Prophets in the Sealed Writ or sung